 Dear Viewers:

-In that same year in August, the twenty-eight-year-old (28) Pastor Olsson founded the Swedish Evangelical Lutheran Bethany Church (today known as Bethany Church) which, in turn, became a member of the Augustana Lutheran Synod.
-The Pastor was educated at the Swedish universities of Stockholm and Upsala, and spent a year in the Missionary Institute at Leipzig, Germany.
-(He would one day become a prominent Swedish American Lutheran clergyman of the Augustana Lutheran Synod and third president of the Augustana Evangelical Lutheran College in Rock Island, Illinois, serving from 1891 to 1899.)
+In that same year in August, the twenty-eight-year-old (28) Pastor Olsson founded the Swedish Evangelical Lutheran Bethany Church (today known as Bethany Church) which, in turn, became a member of the Swedish Augustana Lutheran Synod.
+The Pastor was educated at the Swedish universities of Stockholm and Uppsala, and spent a year in the Missionary Institute at Leipzig, Germany.
+(He would one day become a prominent Swedish American Lutheran clergyman of the Swedish Augustana Lutheran Synod and third president of the Augustana Evangelical Lutheran College in Rock Island, Illinois, serving from 1891 to 1899.)

 The First Swedish Agricultural Company of McPherson County organized in Chicago in 1868 purchased 13,160 acres of Kansas land in Saline and McPherson counties from the Union Pacific Railroad for the purpose of providing homesteads to these Värmland Swedes who by the Company mandate were required to be believing Christians adhering to the doctrine of the Evangelical Lutheran Church.

 Already settling a few months earlier in these two counties on parcels of the 14,800 acres purchased from the Salina National Land Company, a subsidiary of the Kansas Pacific Railroad, were the Swedes belonging to the Illinois Galesburg Colonization Company who were also Lutheran Christians many of whom were from the Dalarna and Småland provinces of Sweden who had immigrated to America earlier on.
 They were pastored by 1861 graduate of the first class of Chicago's Augustana Seminary Rev. Anders Wilhelm (A.W.)
 Dahlsten, their Colony leader.
-Their Swedish settlements-to-be, Salemsborg and Freemont, were made possible by the "search for land" committee, composed of President Olof Thorstenberg, Secretary John P. Stromquist, John Rodell, Gustaf Johnson, and William Johnson.***
+Their Swedish settlements-to-be, Salemsborg and Freemount, were made possible by the "search for land" committee, composed of President Olof Thorstenberg, Secretary John P. Stromquist, John Rodell, Gustaf Johnson, and William Johnson.***

 Thus, in 1869, was the confluence of these scattered Swedish Lutheran settlements in this part of the Kansas Smoky Valley, forming the settlements of Lindsborg, Salemsborg, Freemount, Smolan, Falun and other Swedish hamlets.
 From these would come future Swedish farmers responsible for producing thousands of acres of wheat and milo in the years to come.